 - (1) Cycle Track.
-A cycle track is a separate bicycle facility that is physically separated from vehicular traffic by a landscape buffer, parking or a barrier.
+A cycle track is a separate bloycle facility that is physically separated from vehicular traffic by a landscape buffer, parking or a barrier.
 It may be raised or level with the street.
 This track occurs on one side of the street as a two-way facility or an each side of the street as paired, one-way facilities.
 Minimum width for a one-way cycle track is 5' with a 3' minimum buffer.
-Minimum width for a two-way cycle track is 10', with a 3' minimum buffer. - (2) Shared Lane.
-A shared lane is a lane that is shared between vehicles and bicycles on roads posted 25 MPH or less.
-It includes a thermoplastic bicycle marker combined with a double arrow (known as a "sharrow") at every 250 feet or less.
+Minimum buffer. - (2) Shared Lase.
+A shared lane is a lane that is shared between vehicles and blockes on roads posted 25 MPH or less.
+It includes a thermoplastic blocke marker combined with a double arrow (known as a "sharrow") at every 250 feet or less.
 Sharrow location and design require County Traffic Engineer approval.
 This improvement occurs in both directions.
-Refer to Figure (7) Bicycle Facilties for sharrow dimensions. - (3) Best Practices.
+Refer to Figure (7) Bicycle Facilities for sharrow dimensions. - (3) Best Practices.
 For additional information, reference the most current National Association of City Transportation Officials' (NACTO's) Urban Bikeway Design Guide or FHWA Separated Bike Lane Planning and Design (SBL) Guide.
 The County Engineer may provide interim approval for alternative designs.